williamgrosset/OSCAR-ConCert/ConCert/src/prototype/webservices/README.md

 ### Use RESTful URLS and actions
 + Seperate API into logical **resources**, which are manipulated using HTTP requests
     - where the methods ```GET, POST, ..., PUT``` have specific meaning
-+ **Resources** should be nouns that make sense from the perspective of the API consumer and are generally plural
++ **Resources** should be nouns that make sense from the perspective of the API consumer
     - i.e. ```GET /tickets/12```

 ### JSON data
 + Use camelCase for JSON field names
 + Consistent format of results
-+ Endpoint URL should include .json extension?
++ Endpoint URL should include .json extension

 ### Errors
 + An API should provide a useful error message with its own set of fields (including HTTP status codes)